Ungerer221/Term2-compition-app-V2-2024/README.md

     meaning that no matter the winning conditions it can be adjusted to for each competition and can then easily compare the users unique score to the competition requirment and then declair a winner

 2. Preloaders

+3. login and signup failed indicators and hide and show password feature.

 <br>